Odontosyllis enopla

 Odontosyllis enopla, commonly known as the Bermuda fireworm, is a polychaete worm that inhabits shallow areas of the western Atlantic Ocean.
 The organism is bioluminescent when it rises to the surface of the sea during its mating period.
 It is possible that this fireworm is the explanation of a candle-like light seen by Christopher Columbus during his first voyage on 11 October 1492 before he made landfall in his explorations.

 Description

 As a polychaete worm, Odontosyllis enopla has a body consisting of multiple segments each with a pair of parapodia.
 The head has two pairs of eyes at the sides with several advanced features including a lens, photoreceptor cells, a retina and pigment granules.
 Associated with these are linear arrays of tubes which may function in a similar way to fibre optic bundles.
 Each pair of eyes is oriented in a different plane.
 Female worms grow to 20 mm or longer while males typically grow to 12 mm.
 This worm normally lives in a mucous tube on the shallow seabed.

 Distribution

-O. enopla is native to Bermuda, the Bahamas, the southeastern Atlantic coast of the US (Georgia, Florida and Texas), the West Indies, the Caribbean Sea and the Gulf of Mexico.
+Odontosyllis enopla is native to Bermuda, the Bahamas, the southeastern Atlantic coast of the US (Georgia, Florida and Texas), the West Indies, the Caribbean Sea and the Gulf of Mexico.
 Odontosyllis phosphorea is a similar species found in the eastern Pacific Ocean.